biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Another way to study the beta diversity is by measuring the beta diversity group significance.
 Beta diversity group significance measures whether groups of samples are significantly different from one another using a permutation-based statistical test.

-To create the unweighted beta analysis, set the command as the following:
+To create a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
+The parameters will appear below the workflow diagram:

 .. figure::  images/beta_group_significance_beta.png
    :align:   center

+Several parameter have automatically selected for you.
+In the "p-metric" field enter "unweighted Unifrac" and in the "i-tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".

-To create the beta group significance analysis, set the command as the following:
+To create the beta group significance analysis, select select "beta_group_significance" from the drop-down menu.
+The parameters will appear below the workflow diagram:

 .. figure::  images/significance_matrix.png
    :align:   center

-Once the command is added the workflow will look like:
+All of the parameter have automatically selected for you just click "Add Command".
+Once the command is added the workflow should appear as follows:

 .. figure::  images/beta_group_significance_workflow.png
    :align:   center

-The results will be displayed as beta diversity box plots:
+Once the q2 visualization artifact is chosen in the network, the beta diversity box plots will appear:

 .. figure::  images/beta_significance_boxplot.png
    :align:   center